Church Universal and Triumphant: Beliefs and practices

 The sociologist of religion David V. Barrett described the Church Universal and Triumphant as having "its own distinct theology".

 The CUT teaches that people are born with an innate spark of divinity and can realize oneness with God.
 It maintains that those who have reached their full potential have become Ascended Masters and can assist humanity.

 The Ascended Master Saint-Germain is believed to have sponsored attempts to promote the freedom of the soul.
-The Church taught that Saint-Germain lives on Earth as the prophet Samuel, Joseph, Merlin, Roger Bacon, Christopher Columbus, and Francis Bacon.
-It also espoused the belief that Saint-Germain inspired the United States constitution.
+The Church taught that Saint-Germain was originally a high priest on Atlantis, before living on Earth as the prophet Samuel, Saint Joseph, Saint Alban, Merlin, Roger Bacon, Christopher Columbus, and finally Francis Bacon, as well as appearing to European royal courts as the Count of St. Germain.
+The Church also espoused the belief that Saint-Germain inspired the United States Constitution.

 The CUT identified as being part of the Judeo-Christian tradition.
 It presented Jesus of Nazareth as an Ascended Master who was in full touch with his inner God consciousness and who ascended to God immediately after leaving his human body.
 The Church also claimed that Jesus studied in India and Tibet between the ages of 12 and 30, ideas it put forth in publications including The Lost Years of Jesus and the four-volume The Lost Teachings of Jesus.
 It also involved Mary Magdalene in its teachings, referring to her as the Ascended Master Magda.

 The Church teaches the existence of reincarnation, a system which is escaped via ascension.